Martingminchev/Express-demo/README.md

 # Express Demo

 This project is a demonstration of an Express.js application, showcasing a basic structure with controllers, models, and routes.
-(MRC pattern, a variation of the more well known MVC patter)
+(MRC pattern, a variation of the more well known MVC pattern)

 ## Project Structure